Main Claire's Itchy Feet logo

 What To Eat In Wales

-If there is one thing you must try during your trip to Wales, it’s a Welsh rarebit!
+If there is one thing you must try during your travel in Wales, it’s a Welsh rarebit!

-Nothing to do with a rabbit, it’s just the best cheese on toast you will ever get to try!
+Nothing to do with a rabbit, it’s just the best cheese on toast you will ever get to try and a must visit food location in your Wales travel guide!!
 It’s so much more than just cheese.
 The way the welsh do it is unique and so good.

-Wales is also well known for lamb.
-I particularly recommend going to a restaurant or pub and order welsh lamb, you won’t be disappointed.
+Vacationing in Wales means you have to know that Wales is also well known for lamb.
+If you don’t know what to eat in wales, I particularly recommend going to a restaurant or pub and order welsh lamb, you won’t be disappointed.

-Finally, you can try some delicious Welsh Cake with a coffee.
-This sweet flatbread with raisins has been the national biscuit for centuries.
+Do you know one of the most popular comfort food when you travel in Wales?
+It’s a Welsh Cake with a coffee.
+This is a delicious sweet flatbread with raisins that has been the national biscuit for centuries.

 Money Saving Tips For Wales

-Wales is part of the United-Kingdom, which is not known as being a cheap country.
+Wales is part of the United-Kingdom, which is not known as being a cheap country and you need to know this before planning vacationing in Wales.
 That being said, there are a few ways to save money in Wales.

-If you are only planning on visiting Cardiff, you can take buses such as National Express or Megabus.
+When you travel in wales and only planning on visiting Cardiff, you can take buses such as National Express or Megabus.
 They are very cheap compared to trains but don’t go everywhere.

-If you want to go on an outdoor adventure, I’d highly recommend renting a car.
+If you want to go on an outdoor adventure when vacationing in Wales, I’d highly recommend renting a car.
 Renting a car will give you access to everything in Wales.
-This means you won’t have to book tours (unless you want a guide) which will save you a lot of money.
+This means you won’t have to book tours (unless you want a guide to Wales) which will save you a lot of money.

-Also, Wales is a paradise for campers!
+Also, campers would really love to travel in Wales since Wales is a paradise for campers!
 If you have a car, you will be able to go camping and save a lot of money on accommodation.

 Packing Advice For Wales